Religion in Syria: Folk spiritual beliefs

 In addition to the beliefs taught by the organized religions, many people believe strongly in powers of good and evil and in the efficacy of local saints.
 The former beliefs are especially marked among the bedouin, who use amulets, charms, and incantations as protective devices against the evil power of jinns (spirits) and the evil eye.
 Belief in saints is widespread among non-beduin populations.
 Most villages contain a saint's shrine, often the grave of a local person considered to have led a particularly exemplary life.
 Believers, especially women, visit these shrines to pray for help, good fortune, and protection.
 Although the identification of the individual with their religious community is strong, belief in saints is not limited to one religious group.
 Persons routinely revere saints who were members of other religious communities and, in many cases, members of various faiths pray at the same shrine.

 Unorthodox religious beliefs of this kind are probably more common among women than men.
 Because they are excluded by the social separation of the sexes from much of the formal religious life of the community, women attempt to meet their own spiritual needs through informal and unorthodox religious beliefs and practices, which are passed on from generation to generation.

-Hinduism

-There were 2,041 (0.01%) Hindus in Syria in 2010 according to ARDA.

 Census statistics

-There has been no official census on Religion in Syria since the sixties.
+There has been no official census on Religion in Syria since the 1960s.